-Works in progress Issuer, AP & TP Recipients Undertake pre-work planning AP Recipient Requests work party sign off the Access Permit and requests Supervisors remove RASM locks from lock box if applicable Issuer, AP & TP Recipients Agree on which RASMs remain in place for the duration of the Test Permit.
+Works in progress Issuer, AP & TP Recipients Undertake pre-test meeting ensuring all affected AP's and IASM's to be removed for testing are identified AP Recipient Requests work party sign off the Access Permit and requests Supervisors remove RASM locks from lock box if applicable Issuer, AP & TP Recipients Agree on which RASMs remain in place for the duration of the Test Permit.
 When RASMs remain in place, the RASM register must form part of the Test Permit AP Recipient Returns the Access Permit and the key to the RASM lock on the Access Permit lockbox Issuer & TP Recipient Issuer requires any other AP that could be affected to be returned.
 TP Recipient explains intent of Test Permit to other AP Recipients Issuer Opens Access Permit lockbox and removes necessary keys/fuses for any IASM modifications as stated on Test Permit and hands over to TP Recipient Issuer Applies IASM lock to the (previous AP) lockbox and issues the Test Permit.
 The lockbox is now the TP Lockbox.
 Updates log and retains an available copy (paper or digital) of the Test Permit TP Recipient Places RASM lock on the lockbox and accepts the Test Permit.
 Retains an available copy (paper or digital) of the Test Permit TP Recipient Checks the Test Permit area is established correctly and ensures Test Permit notice in place.
 Updates the Work in Progress (WIP) board (or equivalent) TP Recipient Ensures work party sign on to the Test Permit.
 Ensures work party complete and sign on to the hazard identification and risk management documentation TP Recipient Ensures work party set up worksite and apply test equipment if applicable Next Page